 Good news is that you don’t have to point directly at the tower, just the area in which your phone picks up the strongest signal.

 For example, if your apartment unit is located to the left of a highway, your balcony faces north, and the cell tower is south of you, where would you point the directional antenna?
 The best way to figure out where to point the antenna is by measuring your cell phone signal strength inside your apartment or outside your unit.

 To measure your signal strength, you can either use the bars on your phone (not the most reliable method) or find out what your cellular signal's dBm is (most reliable).
 Cell phone signal levels range from -50 dBm to -120 dBm.
 The closer you are to -50, the stronger the signal is, and the closer you are to -120, the weaker the signal becomes.
-Measuring your cell signal can be done through apps (Network Cell Info Lite and LTE Discovery), your device’s settings, or field test mode.
+Measuring your cell signal can be done through mobile signal strength apps (Network Cell Info Lite and LTE Discovery), your device’s settings, or field test mode.

 Walk around your apartment or outside your apartment unit and see where your phone picks up the strongest signal.
 Let’s say your phone detected the strongest signal on the side closest to the highway.
 With that information, you know you can point the directional antenna towards the highway for superior coverage.